|

 to report to the C.O.
 He had my service record and noticed the

-running at 21 knots, we spotted a couple junk boats ahead and the skipper
+minutes running at 21 knots, we spotted a couple junk boats ahead and the

-said to go between them, I lined up the junks and set course for them,
+skipper said to go between them, I lined up the junks and set course for

-almost immediately we could see a fishing net between them, and I advised
+them, almost immediately we could see a fishing net between them, and I

-the skipper and he said to avoid them, by them we were right on top and I
+advised the skipper and he said to avoid them, by them we were right on top

-did a hard right rudder to avoid them, even then our rooster tail some 16
+and I did a hard right rudder to avoid them, even then our rooster tail

 I looked around and there was the XO with food on him